miguelvillaresb/spring-authorization-server-oauth2/README.md

 1. Spring Boot backend:
      - OAuth2.1 and OpenID implementation using Spring Authorization Server.
 This implementation includes support to delegate authentication to a third party system.
      - OpenAPI schema and skeleton controller for custom token validation.
-3. Postman collection ready to use in order to validate OAuth2.1 authentication flow.
+3. Postman collection ready to use with 2 requests:
+     - Request `OAuth2 Flow test` to validate OAuth2.1 authentication flow.
+     - Request to validate OAuth2.1 `introspect` endpoint customization.

 ## Steps to deploy
 1. Clone this repository.